johnbayko/hicp/docs/python_hicp.rst

       events = Selection.DISABLE

     contact_items.append(
-        Selectionitem(contact_id, name_id, events=events, congtact) )
+        Selectionitem(contact_id, name_id, events=events, contact) )

   s.set_items(contact_items)

 Replaces all current items with those from the specified list of ``SelectionItem`` objects.
 No previous items remain.

-A ``Selectionitem`` just has the fields passed in as the parameters:
+A ``Selectionitem`` has these parameters:

 item_id
     An arbitrary integer identifying the selection item.

-text_id
+text
-    The text ID of the string to display for the item
+    Can be the text ID of the string to display for the item, or a string.
+If it's a string, and the ``hicp`` parameter is specified, then the text is added to the ``hicp`` object and the text ID is taken from that.

+hicp
+    Optional, used if a string is passed as a text parameter, unused otherwise.

 events
-    Specity if the item can be selected or unselected to generate changed events.
+    Optional, specify if the item can be selected or unselected to generate changed events.
 Can be:

-    - Selection.ENABLED
+    - Selection.ENABLED (default)
     - Selection.DISABLED

 item
     An arbitrary object associated with this item, so it can be matched without needing to look up an object using the item ID.

+A ``SelectionItem`` has these fields:

+- item_id

+- text_id

+- events

+- item

-The list can be modified afterwards, but the ``SelectionItems`` are not duplicated, so shouldn't be modified accidentally.
+No reference to the items list itself is saved, but individual ``SelectionItems`` are not duplicated, so shouldn't be modified accidentally.

 Selection add_items()